Veterinary college's annual Open House set for March 25

 The veterinary college is hosting the Open House with support from the college’s chapter of the Student American Veterinary Medical Association, along with the majority of the college’s student organizations.
 The college encourages attendees to bring dog food and toy donations, which students will collect at the event for a local animal shelter.
 Visitors will also have a chance to meet animals available for foster or adoption.

-If you are an individual with a disability and desire an accommodation, please contact Rebecca Stinson-Dixon, associate director of student support and admissions, at 540-231-1184 or email@example.com during regular business hours at least three business days prior to the event.
+If you are an individual with a disability and desire an accommodation, please contact Carling Sitterley, assistant director of admission and student services, at 540-231-7828 or email@example.com during regular business hours at least three business days prior to the event.